vyta/bedrock/gitops/rings/README.md

 **DISCLAIMER:** Bedrock does *not* provide an open-sourced "Ring Operator", or any tool that can manage ingress routes to a specific service.
 We are in the process of developing and open-sourcing a "Ring Operator" soon.

-## Adding a Service
+## Adding a Service to the Ring Model

-It is very common to manage multiple services or microservices in Bedrock, and in order to account for that in the Ring Models, the Cluster HLD repository is structured in the following way:
+It is very common to manage multiple services or microservices in Bedrock, and in order to account for that in the Ring Model, the Cluster HLD repository is structured in the following way:

 **Cluster HLD Repository**:
  * ServiceA